Tigerbros/NLP-Question-and-Answering-System/README.md

 - Text area for the user's question.
 - Expanders showing the processed question (cleaned text and tokens) and rendered prompt.
 - Live OpenRouter calls with inline error reporting and an end-to-end pipeline that pre-processes your question before sending it to the LLM.

+### Streamlit Cloud secrets
+- Add `OPENROUTER_API_KEY` to **Secrets** in Streamlit Cloud (preferred) or set it as an environment variable in your hosting platform.
+- The UI reads secrets first, then session state, then environment variables.
+No keys are committed to the repository.

 ## Part C — Deployment notes
 The Streamlit UI can be deployed on Streamlit Cloud, Render, PythonAnywhere, or similar services.
 Before deploying: